 To renew your Green Card, you may file Form I-90, with the USCIS.

 During the 10 years of validity, it’s almost impossible to not lose nor damage your Green Card.
-If your card is lost, stolen or damaged long before the expiration date then you can replace it.
+If your card is lost, stolen, or damaged long before the expiration date then you can replace it.
 This process is called Green Card Replacement.

-When to renew your Green Card?
+When should I renew my Green Card?

 According to U.S. law, you are always required to carry a valid Green Card.
 Failing to do so could be difficult to prove the authorities about your immigration status as a lawful permanent resident.
 It could also lead to issues when getting employment, reentering the U.S. after foreign travel, and more.

 You should renew your Green Card if it is expired or will expire in the next 6 months.
 If you try to renew your Green Card before this six-month period, your application to renew it could be rejected.
 So it is best to renew only if your card expires in the next 6 months or it is already expired.

 Since you are renewing your Green Card after 10 years it might be possible that you are eligible to apply for U.S. citizenship.
 You can check our free basic citizenship eligibility quiz to get an idea.

 If you are not interested in becoming a U.S. citizen then continue reading to learn how to renew your Green Card.

 The filing process might differ based on your immigration status.
 If you are in the United States then the process is straightforward.
 If you are outside the U.S. then the process might change.
 Don’t worry we have covered every possible scenario.

 To renew your Green Card, you have to fill out Form I-90.
 Form I-90 consists of 7 pages and 13 more pages of instructions to help you fill it.